Mercerenies/gdlisp/doc/readthedocs/reference/source-file.rst

 then the function is a no-op which silently returns the null object ``()``.

-The list of formal arguments is an *ordinary lambda list*.
-When a function is called, the number of arguments passed to the function is validated at compile-time, and an error is issued if the count is incompatible with the function's lambda list.
+The list of formal arguments is an :ref:`ordinary lambda list
+<ordinary-lambda-lists>`.
+When a function is called, the number of
+arguments passed to the function is validated at compile-time, and an error is issued if the count is incompatible with the function's lambda list.

 Constants
 ---------